Making Sense Of The Innovations in Investment Banking On Wall Street

 3) Liquidity: attract a growing number of issuers and shareholders to list securities on these exchange-like platforms to drive liquidity.

 Providers are addressing challenges in the private market with different business models and are at varying levels of maturity and growth.
 Nasdaq Private Market (formed by its 2015 acquisition of SecondMarket) is the farthest along having executed 350 liquidity programs for 230 companies.
 The combination of SharesPost and Forge created of the largest global private securities marketplaces, with $6 billion in transaction volume completed for over 1 million shareholders.
 Zanbato has a very interesting model being a crossing network for institutionally-sized blocks of private securities, and is growing rapidly.
-EquityZen provides accredited investors access to pre-IPO, late-stage companies through its investment funds.
+EquityZen provides accredited investors access to pre-IPO, late-stage tech companies through its investment funds.

 Innovation in Early-Stage Fund Raising: Traditional crowdfunding and tokenized securities